khaledhikmat/yt-extractor/README.md

     - Dockefile must be optimized.
     - Debug statement appear not strcutured in Railway log output.
     - Convert Front-End to a simple fully localized web app?
+    - Convert the `embedding` job to post to a Python ingestor.
+No need to add additional database dates as the embedding would run daily to embed the latest 100 videos.
+The videos that are already indexed will be updated.
 - Bugs:
     - Video ID 42 encounters audio errors.
 Try to re-audio.
     - Extraction on server is not working.
 This is because Extraction does not easily work in Docker because the Youtube bot kicks in and prevent the extraction to run.
 See below.
 Currently, upon adding new videos, the application calls a Make.com automation web hook which sends an Email to me so I know to run the extraction locally.
+    - Since the server extraction is not running, automate MacOS to kick off every day at 5:30 AM.

 ## Automations